An easy recipe for lemon curd made in the microwave. This Lemon Curd is simple to make, delicious, and there are so many different ways to use it!

 - I strongly suggest using fresh lemon juice for this recipe.
 To get the most lemon juice out of your lemons, press them onto the counter and roll them with your hands before cutting into them.

-- Make sure to use a LARGE microwave-safe bowl to microwave the lemon curd.
-I always use my Pyrex 8-cup glass measuring cup (this one is similar to mine) and I suggest using something similar.
+- Make sure to use a large microwave-safe bowl to microwave it.
+I always use a large Pyrex glass measuring cup and I suggest using something similar.

 - Make sure to whisk in each ingredient really well.
-You want to make sure the sugar and eggs + egg yolk are fully mixed in.
 If they’re not fully mixed together, the curd may turn out a little gritty and have some cooked pieces of eggs in it.

 - The curd will not be as thick as what you see in the pictures at first, but it will thicken more as it cools.
 You’ll know it’s done when it coats the back of a spoon.